meridianarc/griptape-docs/docs/core-features/components.md

 # Components

-By default, Griptape provides a set of core Vue components for features that are common to all DApps.
+By default, Griptape provides a set of core Vue components for features that are common to all Dapps.

 ## Wallet

-DApps need to interact with a wallet.
+Dapps need to interact with a wallet.
 For Secret Network, [Keplr](https://docs.keplr.app/) is the de facto wallet, and so the wallet enabled by default.

 When you grip a Vue application with Griptape, the [Keplr wallet extension](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap)